pedrosalucas/Dogin/README.md

 <br/><br/>

 ## 🐾 Tests
-Description of the unit tests by Jest.
+In addition to the topics covered in the courses, I build unit tests using Jest.
+To do that, I studied the React Testing course at CodeAcademy, the free part, and a lot of Googling 😂.
 <br/><br/>

 ## 🐾 What I Learned